 Your team’s project docs are scattered across the web.
-Workspaces pull them together so everything you need for a project is in one place.
+Spaces pull them together so everything you need for a project is in one place.
 They’re designed to keep up with even the fastest-moving projects, so your team can stay on the same page even if you’re not in the same room.

-If you grant them edit permission, they'll be able to start collaborating with you in the workspace in real time.
+If you grant them edit permission, they'll be able to start collaborating with you in the space in real time.
 With live updates and simultaneous editing, you'll feel like you're working in the same room.

 Click the Share button in the top-right of the screen.

 Send collaborators the link however you like.

 Click '+ Share link' to create multiple share links.
 For example, you could send clients a link that will only allow them to view the space, and send your internal team a link that will allow them to edit.

 Click the picture/initials of collaborators that appear to the right of the space name.
 Alternatively, you can click the collaborator names in the lower-left of the share popup.

 Click the Edit permissions button (pencil icon) that appears to the right of each collaborator's name to change their editing permissions.
 Note that you can set permissions using this same method when you first invite a collaborator.

 Can edit - Collaborators with edit permission will be able to edit all shared space content, including resources, notes, and tasks, as well as the space itself (e.g. rename the space, add sections, etc.).
 Collaborators with edit permission will be allowed to share with others.

 Can view - Collaborators with view permission will be able to view all shared space content, including resources, notes, and tasks, but will not be able to edit or change it.
 However, they will be able to add their own private content to the space (which won't be visible to anyone but them).
 Collaborators with view permission will not be allowed to share the space with others.